IAF Young Space Leaders (YSL) Recognition Programme

 - Engaging colleagues in the international space community,

-Th IAF Young Space Leaders will be inducted at the 74th International Astronautical Congress (IAC), 2 – 6 October 2023 in Baku, Azerbaijan at the Closing Ceremony.
+The IAF Young Space Leaders will be inducted at the 77th International Astronautical Congress (IAC), 5 – 9 October 2026 in Antalya, Türkiye at the Closing Ceremony.
 They will attend the IAC Gala Dinner as guests of the IAF President.
 Although travel expenses to attend the IAC will not be provided by the IAF, the IAC registration fee will be waived.
-Nominators are encouraged to help identify sources of funding for their nominee if he/she is selected.
+Nominators are encouraged to help identify sources of funding for their nominee if selected.

 IAF Young Space Leaders will help increase knowledge among and broaden the involvement of students and young professionals worldwide in astronautics activities and the IAF.

-Please send the nomination materials before 16 January 2023 15:00 CET (Paris time) to the IAF Secretariat, preferably by email at award@iafastro.org (Subject line: NOMINEE’S LAST NAME Nominee’s First Name-2023 YSL).
+Please send the nomination materials before 6 February 2026 23:59 (Paris time) to the IAF Secretariat by email at award@iafastro.org (Subject line: NOMINEE’S LAST NAME Nominee’s First Name-2026 YSL).

 2023 Winners